Metrobus (Washington, D.C.): 2020s: COVID-19 pandemic and route network redesign

-The COVID-19 pandemic had a major effect on public transport worldwide, including Metrobus and Metrorail.
+The COVID-19 pandemic had a major effect on public transit worldwide, including Metrobus and Metrorail.
 Metrobus mandated masks and required passengers to board through the back door of buses, keeping passengers separated from bus operators.
-Fare collection resumed in January 2021, after the installation of barriers separating drivers from the passenger compartment.
+Fare collection resumed in January 2021, after partitions were installed to separate drivers from passengers.

 Metrobus carried approximately 180,000 passengers per day in early 2021, down from 300,000 per day before the COVID-19 pandemic.
 Metrobus services carried approximately twice as many passengers as the Metrorail system in that period, demonstrating the continued value of Metrobus as a regional service.
 During the COVID-19 pandemic, Metrobus and Metrorail ridership exhibited a dramatic shift away from traditional peak commute hours, with weekend and evening ridership remaining relatively high.
 By April 2021, WMATA had increased service on some Metrobus routes to above pre-pandemic levels to reduce crowding and promote social distancing.

-WMATA proposed a comprehensive redesign of the Metrobus network in 2023, following 5 years of planning.
-The Better Bus Redesign Network initiative is the first full redesign of the agency's bus network in its history.
-As part of the Better Bus Redesign Network project, WMATA planners proposed a new system of route numbers, which would designate routes by the region that they operate in.
-The Better Bus Redesign Network was formally approved by the WMATA board of directors in November 2024.
-The bus network redesign was implemented on June 29, 2025.
+Following 5 years of planning, WMATA proposed a comprehensive redesign of the Metrobus network in 2023, the agency's first full bus network redesign.
+As part of the Better Bus Redesign Network project, WMATA planners proposed a new system of route numbers.
+The Better Bus Redesign Network was formally approved by the WMATA board of directors in November 2024 and implemented on June 29, 2025.
+The redesign reduced the number of routes from 225 to 125 and eliminated 527 of 6,500 bus stops.